 - California $32,770

 If you are interested in becoming a nursing assistant you may also want to look at a career as a medical assistant, physical therapist assistant, or phlebotomist.
 For more information about earning a Nursing Assistant degree, simply visit the accredited colleges and universities below or visit our online nursing resource page or career portal to learn more careers in nursing.
-Additional information about the nursing profession, read our Complete Guide to the Nursing Profession on our blog.
+Additional information about the nursing profession, check out the CNA-Network and read our Complete Guide to the Nursing Profession on our blog before picking a college.